Burrow Mump: Geology

-The hill is 24 m high, and stands at a strategic point where the River Tone and the old course of the River Cary join the River Parrett, above the surrounding low lying land of the Somerset Levels.
+The hill is 24 m high, and stands at a strategic point where the River Tone and the old course of the River Cary join the River Parrett, above the surrounding low-lying land of the Somerset Levels.
 It is made of Triassic sandstone capped by Keuper marl ascribed to the Mercia Mudstone Group.

 Early use

 Burrow Mump is also known as St Michael's Borough or Tutteyate.
 Both words 'burrow' and 'mump' mean hill.
+There is also an alternative translation for the name 'burrows' deriving from 'burh helow' meaning 'the refuge fort' and munp meaning 'a hill' so this becomes 'the refuge fort on the hill', this is very near Lyng which is where one of the Burghal Hideage forts recorded for King Alfred is located.

 Archaeological surveys have shown some Roman material including a piece of pottery and coins found nearby which, possibly linked to its situation at a river junction, may indicate its use for trade.
 Square pits, one of which may have been a well and post holes from the Middle Ages have been identified during excavations, these may have been from an adulterine castle.
 It is likely that it was a Norman motte with a terraced track that spirals around the hill to reach it.
 The plateau at the top is 45 m by 25 m and along with the scarped top of the slope formed the motte, which may have been formed during The Anarchy between 1135 and 1153.
 The site has been called King Alfred's Fort, but there is no evidence of it being a fort or having any link with Alfred the Great, apart from its ownership by the nearby Athelney Abbey which he established and was linked to Burrow Mump by a causeway.
 It may have served as a natural outwork to the defended royal island of Athelney at the end of the 9th century.

 Excavations have shown evidence of a 12th-century masonry building on the top of the hill, which may be from the probable adulterine castle.
 The side of the mound may have been terraced for agricultural use due to much of the surrounding land flooded on a regular basis during the medieval period.

 The first recorded writing mentioning this site is from William Worcester in about 1480 when he referred to it as Myghell-borough.
 A medieval church dedicated to St Michael, belonging to the Athelney Abbey, dates from at least the mid-15th century.
 This formed a sanctuary for royalist troops in 1642 and 1645 during the English Civil War, and a detachment of the king's army occupied it in 1685 during the course of the Monmouth Rebellion.